 12. Google Retargeting Ads for eCommerce

-Lastly, but most importantly, no eCommerce Google Ads marketing strategy is complete without remarketing ads.
-This means creating a variety of campaigns that use different ad types to target your remarketing lists.
+Lastly, but most importantly, no eCommerce Google Ads marketing strategy is complete without an optimized remarketing ad campaign strategy.
+This means creating a variety of campaigns that use different ad campaign types to target your remarketing lists.
 Search campaigns that use Remarketing Lists for Search Ads and Remarketing Lists for Display are recommended for all online stores looking to drive traffic to their sites.
 To get you started with expert remarketing strategies for Google, head over to our top guides:

 - How to Use YouTube Ads to Recover Abandoned Carts in 6 Steps [Expert Level]